MattCSmith/Project-365/README.md

 ## DAY 144
 ### **Project:** New Bot Project
 Today I continued planning the massive bot project.
 For the most part I now have the bulk of it planned out and its really just a bunch of the little details left to go.

+## Day 145
+### **Project:** New Bot Project
+Now that I have defined the rough outline of the project I spent today really starting to detail the requirements for each feature.
+I also spent some time brushing up and learning more backend best practices with the [ZTM's Node Course](https://bit.ly/ztmnode).
+I would highly recommend this course, Adam is a great instructor who really knows his stuff.